platformsh/platformsh-docs/docs/src/tutorials/third-party.md

 title: "Platform.sh Third-Party Resources"
 sidebarTitle: "Third-party resources"
 description: |
   This is a Big List of known third party resources for Platform.sh.
-These resources are not vetted by Platform.sh, but may be useful for people working with the platform.
+These resources aren't vetted by Platform.sh, but may be useful for people working with the platform.
 ---

 {{% description %}}